zacharynevin/StackGAN/README.md

 ```

 Once this `.tfrecords` file is created, you can immediately use it to train your model from your local machine.
 Alternatively, you can upload it to a gcloud storage bucket that you own and reference it from there, which is advantageous if you are using AWS or Gcloud VMs and don't want to worry about a time-consuming process of downloading the dataset first.

+*NOTE*: Using a google storage location for your dataset and log files is a requirement when using TPUs.

 #### Run Training